-My name is Olivia Brady and I am the current President of Delta Gamma at The University of Texas at Austin.
+My name is Kendall Matthews and I am the President of Delta Gamma at The University of Texas at Austin!
+I am a junior studying Business Honors and Finance originally from Sugar Land, Texas and am so excited to be leading this chapter!
 With a chapter of over 260 women, we are diverse in our interests, experiences, and goals, but sisterhood is a constant for all of us.

 Delta Gamma’s national philanthropy is Service for Sight.
 The UT chapter is lucky enough to get to work with Texas School for the Blind and Visually Impaired located about 10 minutes from our house.
 Once a month the students come to our house and we host parties with various themes for the students there.
 Many girls get more involved and frequent the school for swimming lessons, and were able to raise over $25,000 last semester. goal ball, track practice, and a few members have started a coding club to teach computer coding to the students.